numerous-com/numerous-codespace-template/README.md

 You can [fork this repository](https://github.com/numerous-team/numerous-codespace-template/fork) and use it as a starting point for app development in your own repository, or you can just try it out.
-See below how to do that!
+See below to learn how!

-## Try out numerous in the codespace
+## Try out Numerous in the codespace

-Inside the codespaces, use the pre-installed numerous CLI, to upload an app to the numerous platform.
+Inside the codespaces, use the pre-installed Numerous command-line interface (CLI) to upload an app to the Numerous platform.

-First login to your account, or sign up:
+First login to your account or sign up:

     numerous login

-Then go to an example project, for example for the marimo example app:
+Then go to an example project, such as the Marimo example app:

     cd marimo_app
     numerous init --app-file app.py --app-library marimo --name "My App" --requirements-file requirements.txt numerous push

-You can do the same for the streamlit example app:
+You can do the same for the Streamlit example app:

     cd streamlit_app
     numerous init --app-file app.py --app-library streamlit --name "My App" --requirements-file requirements.txt